zellwk/zellwk.com/src/posts/2020-04-09-crud-express-mongodb.md

 `update`, tells MongoDB what to change.
 It uses MongoDB's [update operators][27] like `$set`, `$inc` and `$push`.

-We will use the `$set` operator since we're changing Yoda's quotes into Darth Vadar's quotes:
+We will use the `$set` operator since we're changing Yoda's quotes into Darth Vader's quotes:

 ```javascript
 quotesCollection.findOneAndUpdate(